 5. Volunteer over the summer

-Just lazing the day away during the summer might sound nice, you should continue to work toward making your college application look appealing.
+Just lazing the day away during the summer might sound nice, but when preparing for college you should continue to work toward making your college application look appealing.
 You can do this by volunteering for a community organization.

 Many students’ excuses range from they can’t find volunteer opportunities to they don’t know how to volunteer.
 Rest assured, the organizations you’ll be working with will be glad to have your assistance.
 Many high schools even post volunteer opportunities on campus.
 Check news bulletins and boards in the office for such opportunities.